biometrics/openbr/docs/docs/tutorials.md

     Open+Cvt(Gray)+Cascade(FrontalFace)+ASEFEyes+Affine(128,128,0.33,0.45)+CvtFloat+PCA(0.95):Dist(L2)

-So what is happening here?
 Let's expand this using our new knowledge of OpenBR's algorithm syntax.
-First, the algorithm will be split into enrollment and comparison portions at the **:**.
-So enrollment becomes-
+First, the algorithm will be split into enrollment and comparison portions at the `:`.
+So enrollment becomes:

     Open+Cvt(Gray)+Cascade(FrontalFace)+ASEFEyes+Affine(128,128,0.33,0.45)+CvtFloat+PCA(0.95)

-and comparison is-
+and comparison is:

     Dist(L2)

-On the enrollment side the **+'s** are converted into a [PipeTransform](api_docs/plugins/core.md#pipetransform) with the other plugins as children.
-Enrollment is transformed to
+On the enrollment side, [Transform](api_docs/cpp_api/transform/transform.md)s joined by the `+` operators are converted into children of a [Pipe](api_docs/plugins/core.md#pipetransform).
+Thus, the enrollment algorithm is constructed as:

     Pipe(transforms=[Open,Cvt(Gray),Cascade(FrontalFace),ASEFEyes,Affine(128,128,0.33,0.45,CvtFloat,PCA(0.95)])

-If you want all the details about what exactly this algorithm does, then you should read the [project](api_docs/cpp_api/transform/functions.md#project-1) function implemented by each of these plugins.
+Low-level detail of the operations involved in this algorithm can be found in the [project](api_docs/cpp_api/transform/functions.md#project-1) function implemented by each of these [Transform](api_docs/cpp_api/transform/transform.md)s.
-The brief explanation is that it *reads the image from disk, converts it to grayscale, runs the face detector, runs the eye detector on any detected faces, uses the eye locations to normalize the face for rotation and scale, converts to floating point format, and then embeds it in a PCA subspaced trained on face images*.
+To briefly summarize:

+	1. Reads the image from disk
+	2. Converts the image to grayscale
+	3. Detects faces
+	4. Detects eyes in detected faces
+	5. Normalize the face with respect to rotation and scale using the eye locations
+	6. Converts the image to floating point format
+	7. Embeds the image in a PCA subspace trained on face images

 If you are familiar with face recognition, you will likely recognize this as the Eigenfaces[^1] algorithm.

 As a final note, the Eigenfaces algorithms uses the Euclidean distance (or L2-norm) to compare templates.
-Since OpenBR expects similarity values when comparing templates and not dissimilarity values, the [DistDistance](api_docs/plugins/distance.md#distdistance) will return *-log(distance+1)* by default so that larger values indicate more similarity.
+Since OpenBR expects similarity values when comparing templates and not dissimilarity values, the [DistDistance](api_docs/plugins/distance.md#distdistance) will return *-log(distance+1)* by default so that smaller distances (in the Euclidean sense) indicate higher similarity.
 Note that [NegativeLogPlusOne](api_docs/plugins/distance.md#negativelogplusone) distance also exists such that you can convert the output of any distance using the above function.

 ---